-Gyoza (Japanese Pan-fried Dumplings)
+Gyoza (Pan-fried Dumplings)

 Ground pork and cabbage folded into thin wrappers, then pan-fried crisp on the bottom and steamed tender on top — Japan's beloved gyoza.
 With a garlicky filling and a chili-oil soy-vinegar dip, they're impossible to stop eating.